U.S. court revives $45 million patent verdict against Limelight

-NEW YORK (Reuters) - Limelight Networks Inc is responsible for infringing rival Akamai Technologies Inc’s patent for managing Web images and video, a U.S. appeals court ruled on Thursday, reviving a $45 million verdict against the company.
+NEW YORK (Reuters) - Limelight Networks’ is responsible for infringing rival Akamai Technologies Inc’s patent for managing Web images and video, a U.S. appeals court ruled on Thursday, reviving a $45 million verdict against the company.

-The U.S. Court of Appeals for the Federal Circuit in the District of Columbia said Limelight’s control over its customers’ use of its services to deliver media content over the Internet meant the company was liable for the infringement.
+Limelight shares slid, down more than 20 percent at one point, after the U.S. Court of Appeals for the Federal Circuit in the District of Columbia said its control over its customers’ use of its services to deliver media content over the Internet means it is liable for violating the Akamai patent.

 The decision by a full slate of 10 judges on the Federal Circuit, the top U.S. patent court, vacated the same court’s previous decision from May.